July 2026 Snapshot

 Key Insights

-Growth Biotech & Life Sciences General Managers score highest on Growth (4.9/5) and Stakeholder (4.7/5).
-Over the past six months, the most notable change is a decrease in Data orientation.
+Growth Biotech & Life Sciences General Managers score highest on Growth (4.8/5) and Stakeholder (4.7/5).
+Over the past six months, the most notable change is a decrease in Technology orientation.
 Their leading priority is slowing down the onset of alzheimer's disease, while their most pressing challenge is too stuck on short-term deadlines, causing mental self-talk and upset.
-They measure success through contributing to the top line and bottom line of the company and make decisions using first principle thinking - for measuring humans and closing the loop.
-Language that resonates includes "accelerate", "amazing", and "precision medicine".
-5 distinct behavioral archetypes emerge, with 79% clustering around archetype a approaches.
+They measure success through high capacity for onboarding more scientists and make decisions using first principle thinking - for measuring humans and closing the loop.
+Language that resonates includes "accelerate", "impact", and "amazing".
+5 distinct behavioral archetypes emerge, with 77% clustering around archetype a approaches.

 What's changing for Growth Biotech & Life Sciences General Managers?